virtualrobotix/vrbrain_nuttx/NuttX/NxWidgets/UnitTests/README.txt

    Then you can run the simulation using GDB or DDD which is a very powerful debugging environment!

-   d) Special configuration requirements for the nxwm unit test:
+   e) Special configuration requirements for the nxwm unit test:

      CONFIG_NXCONSOLE=y
      CONFIG_NX_MULTIUSER=y

-   e) Other .config file changes -- NSH configurations only.
+   f) Other nuttx/.config changes -- NSH configurations only.

    If the configuration that you are using supports NSH and NSH built-in tasks then all is well.
 If it is an NSH configuration, then you will have to define